AdrienneSerra/Digitalsc/README.md

 11. To complete the installation

-log into the omekadevvm with
+log into the digitalscvm with

-`vagrant ssh omekadevvm`
+`vagrant ssh digitalscvm`

 12. Navigate to the omeka directory and enter the database information.